Orion StarBlast II 4.5 EQ Reviewed: Recommended Telescope

 If you don’t mind the slight inconvenience and increased complexity of using an equatorial mount, Orion’s StarBlast II is certainly a great choice for the beginning astronomer or a serious enthusiast looking for a smaller and more lightweight instrument to complement a larger telescope.

-The Orion StarBlast II is often passed over as another cheap and bad equatorially-mounted reflector and lumped in with the terrible Celestron AstroMaster and PowerSeeker telescopes.
-In reality, it’s a great scope for beginners and provides some of the best value in its price range.
-While an equatorial mount is certainly not our favorite choice for beginners, it provides significantly more versatility than a tabletop mount.
+The Orion StarBlast II was often passed over as another cheap and bad equatorially-mounted reflector and lumped in with the terrible Celestron AstroMaster and PowerSeeker telescopes.
+In reality, it was a great scope for beginners and provided some of the best value in its price range.
+While an equatorial mount is certainly not our favourite choice for beginners, it provided significantly more versatility than a tabletop mount.

 What We Like